dustinpfister/blog_posts/_posts/lodash_range.md

 ## 4 - Vanilla js range method examples

-using lodash is something that seems to be falling out of fashion.
+Using lodash is something that seems to be falling out of fashion.
 I do understand many of the reasons why this is, and many of them are good reasons.
-So although this is a lodash post in this section I will be going over some range method examples that make use of just core javaScriot by itself.
+So although this is a lodash post in this section I will be going over some range method examples that make use of just core javaScript by itself.
+There are a number of ways to go about making this kind of method, using jus core javaScript features.
+So hopefully reading over this will help you to get a better idea of what there is to work with when it comes to javaScript alone.

 ### 4.1 - Using a while loop